Effective Date of Policy:

-Each year in mid-October, an e-mail notification is made to all enrolled students that provides the web site to access this report.
+Each year in mid-October, an e-mail notification is made to all enrolled students that provides the website to access the annual security report.
 Faculty and staff receive similar notification.
 Copies of the report may also be obtained in the Office of Campus Safety on the first floor of Wick Student Center.
 It may also be printed from the website.

 How to Report Criminal Offenses

 In an emergency, dial 911.
-After the emergency is reported, call Campus Safety so they can support emergency responders for best care of the situation.
+After the emergency is reported, call Campus Safety so they can support emergency responders to best address the situation.
 Community members can contact the Office of Campus Safety at 716-839-SAFE (7233), 24 hours a day, 7 days a week.
-Report to Campus Safety any suspicious activity or person(s) seen in parking lots or loitering around vehicles, around or in buildings, or around residence halls.
+Please report to Campus Safety any suspicious activity or person(s) seen loitering in parking lots, around vehicles, in/around campus buildings, or in/around residence halls.

-In addition, a crime may be reported to the following areas:
+In addition, a crime may be reported to the following:

 Office of Campus Safety—Arrest Authority

-Daemen College Campus Safety Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Daemen College.
+Daemen University Campus Safety Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Daemen University.
 They do not possess arrest power.
 Criminal incidents are referred to the Amherst Police Department.
-Daemen College Campus Safety and Amherst Police maintain a highly professional working relationship.
+Daemen University Campus Safety and Amherst Police maintain a highly professional working relationship.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to the Office of Campus Safety as well as to Amherst Police.
 Prompt reporting will assure timely warning notices of on-campus incidents and timely disclosure of crime statistics.